dr3dr3/devops-demo/slides-draft/devops-demo-cicd.md

 # Release

-* Dev toggles are off
+* Code under dev toggle not available
-* Feature flags are on and off
+* Feature flags for CI setup
+* Flags "on" so can test new features

 Note: How automate CI testing with flags on and off?